“Meditation and poetry saved my life in prison.” -Coral

 For me, meditation is freedom.
 I have been attending our meditation group for two and a half years and what we have cultivated is incredibly beautiful and special to me.
 It is pure loving kindness and is the closest thing I’ve experienced to being on the outside during my time in prison” -Vince

 This is the experience that you are giving to people.
-Start Now.
+Love Y’all.